ammackenzie/Webots-Universal-Controller-and-Evolutionary-Robotics-Suite/README.md

     #optional - default is set to 90 seconds
     myController.evalRuntime = 100

-    '''STEP 4: Pass your distance sensor array to your controller - with max and minimum sensor range (can be found in documentation or robot window) ''' myController.setDistanceSensors(distanceSensors, 1000, 0)
+    '''STEP 4: Pass your distance sensor array to your controller ''' myController.setDistanceSensors(distanceSensors)
     #optional - set size of your environment, default is 1m x 1m
     #myController.setDimensions([0.75, 0.75])